Today on the MS Editors Blog, I share the difference between Story and plot in a short video, using Harry Potter to illustrate.

 I’ve been reading Characters and Viewpoints by Orson Scott Card* and learning so much about point of view and types of novels that I’ve not read anywhere else.
 So of course I’m going to share what I’m learning with all of you!

-One thing that really interested me was Card’s “MICE Quotient.”
+My main takeaway was his idea of a “MICE Quotient.”
 He says there are four types of stories.
 Each story has all four elements, but stories will emphasize one more than the others.
-MICE stands for Milieu, Idea, Character, and Event.
+M.I.C.E. stands for Milieu, Idea, Character, and Event.

-I hope Mr. Card will forgive me, but I think his use of “Idea” is a bit misleading, and I’d probably have to look up “milieu” again every time I saw it in the future.
-So I’m creating my own mnemonic device that works well in the context of my time-traveling historical fantasy.
+I think his use of “Idea” is a bit misleading, and I’d probably have to look up “milieu” again every time I saw it in the future.
+So I created my own mnemonic device that works well in the context of my time-traveling historical fantasy.

 Okay, I know the H in “character” is silent.
 Nobody’s perfect.